Getting to Know MagicBands

 How do I control my MagicBand functions?

 Many of your MagicBand functions are controlled via My Disney Experience.
-My Disney Experience can be accessed at the DisneyWorld.com website or through a free downloadable app on your table or smartphone (Apple App Store, Google App Store, etc.).
+My Disney Experience can be accessed at the DisneyWorld.com website or through a free downloadable app on your tablet or smartphone (Apple App Store, Google App Store, etc.).

 On the app, click the “hamburger” menu.
 Then scroll down to find the “MagicBands and Cards” section.
 From there you’ll see your name and the names of any family members whose Disney accounts you manage.
 Choose a person and you’ll see all the MagicBands and cards (annual pass cards, Key to the World Cards, etc.) associated with them.
-Then choose a band and you’ll see the option to control your band’s features.

 How do I link a MagicBand to my My Disney Experience account?